derhuerst/nats-streaming-cli/readme.md

 Usage:
     subscribe-to-nats-streaming-channel <channel-name>
 Options:
+	--start     -s  Start with the message having this sequence nr.
 	--encoding  -e  Encoding to decode the message payload with.
 Default: utf-8 --format    -f  How to format the messages. json, raw, inspect (default) --ack       -a  Acknowledge the messages received.